Pinellas County Criminal Defense

 Getting Back at the Utility Company

-Significant losses sustained by utility companies have caused them to be vigilant and aggressive in uncovering fraud and prosecuting the theft.
+The theft of utilities has caused companies to be vigilant and aggressive in uncovering fraud and prosecuting the theft.
 Sometimes the discovery of theft of utilities comes as a result of observations made by a utility company employee, while other times it might be reported by a neighbor.
-In either circumstance, law enforcement will more often than not be summoned to pursue criminal charges.
+In either circumstance, law enforcement will more often than not be summoned to to the scene to investigate and pursue criminal charges.

 Isn’t Theft of Utilities Just a Misdemeanor?